 Abstract-The emerging many-core architecture provides a flexible solution for the rapid evolving multimedia applications demanding both high performance and high energy-efficiency.
-However, developing parallel multimedia applications that can efficiently harness and utilize manycore architectures is the key challenge for scalable computing.
+However, developing parallel multimedia applications that can efficiently harness and utilize many-core architectures is the key challenge for scalable computing.
 We contribute to this challenge by presenting a fully-parallel H.264/AVC baseline encoder on a 167-core asynchronous array of simple processors(AsAP) computation platform.
 By exploiting fine-grained data and task level parallelism in the algorithms, we partition and map the dataflow of the H.264/AVC encoder to an array of 115 small processors coupled with two shared memories and a hardware accelerator for motion estimation.
-Due to the large number of independent processors available, the video encoding process can be divided into three main stages: prediction, entropy encoding, and reconstruction, with the entropy encoding and reconstruction stages done in parallel and pipelined with the prediction stage.
-Within each stage, each independent procedure is mapped onto an individual processor for greater parallelization and efficiency.
 The proposed parallel H.264/AVC encoder is capable of encoding video sequences with variable frame sizes.
-The preliminary implemenation is capable of encoding CIF (352x288) video at 54 frames per second (fps) with 925 mW average power consumption by adjusting each processor to workload-based optimal clock frequencies and dual supply voltages with less than 1dB loss in resolution.
+The encoder presented is capable of encoding VGA (640 x 480) video at 21 frames per second (fps) with 931 mW average power consumption by adjusting each processor to workload-based optimal clock frequencies and dual supply voltages with less than 1dB loss in resolution.